Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Proposition kinetics for LRTMR

 Upon receiving the information that (according to $B$) $P_B(E) = 1$, $A$ will perform Bayesian conditioning resulting in the posterior belief function $\widehat{Q_A} = Q_A^0(\bullet \midd E)$.
 Calculating $\widehat{Q_A}(H)$ produces:

 $\displaystyle \widehat{Q_A}(H) = Q_A^0(\bullet \midd E)(H) = Q_A^0(H \midd E) = \frac{Q_A(H \wedge E)}{Q_A(E)}$

-It may be concluded that in the case of two generators for $S_A$ and an arbitrary guess for all new probabilities (upon introducing $E$ as a new generator) local soundness (with respect to $H$) is obtained.
-Using a similar proof it can be shown that local soundness generalizes to an arbitrary number of generator for $S_A$.
+It may be concluded that in the case of two generators for $S_A$ and an arbitrary guess for all new probabilities (upon introducing $E$ as a new generator) local representation independence (that is independence with respect to $H$) is obtained.
+Using a similar proof it can be shown that representation independence generalizes to an arbitrary number of generators for $S_A$.

-\subsection{Proposition kinetics for a proposition space with two generators: failure of global soundness}
+\subsection{Proposition kinetics for a 6 element proposition space: failure of global representation independence}